 These fruit desserts showcase all the best ways to make fruit into a sweet treat, from easy strawberry crisp to our award winning peach pie.

 Looking for fruit desserts to wow your friends?
-This easy fruit crisp can be made with any summer fruit you like!
+This easy fruit crumble can be made with any fruit you like!
 It’s simple to make, it’s got a healthy spin, and it tastes SO, so good.
 The filling is like eating pure blueberry (or whatever fruit you choose!).
 It's truly a stunning recipe you'll make again and again!

 This strawberry shortcake recipe: it’s got the “it” factor.
 It’s those tender biscuits with sweet summer berries you’d imagine relishing on a porch swing in the heat of the day, or savoring on a lazy summer night.
 It’s something for summer birthdays, July 4, picnics, and cookouts.
 This one uses buttermilk for tang and richness, and the sweet berries are mixed with a little balsamic vinegar to add a zing.